n00b69/woa-a52s/guide/1-partition.md

 > YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!

 ### Updating the firmware / checking if current firmware is supported
-> Only **BIT 9** firmware is supported for the installation of Windows.
+> Only **BIT 9** and **BIT 10** firmware is supported for the installation of Windows.
 If you are using **BIT 8** or lower, you must update your firmware first.
 >
-> If you are using **BIT 10**, there is currently no Windows support and you must wait until support is added.
+> **BIT 9** is currently EoL and will not receive further Windows related updates, however, if your device gets bricked while using BIT 9, restoring it will be free and easy.
+If your device gets bricked while using BIT 10 firmware, recovery may be impossible

 - Verify your **BIT version** using [these instructions](materials.md#check-bootloader-version)
 - If your device is already running **BIT 9 firmware**, proceed to the next step.
 - If not, update your device with **BIT 9 firmware** found at [https://samfw.com](https://samfw.com/firmware/SM-A528B).
 Make sure `Bit/SW REV.` is 9!

-> [!Caution]
-> DO NOT UPDATE YOUR DEVICE THROUGH THE BUILT IN `SOFTWARE UPDATE` FEATURE, THIS WILL LIKELY IRREVERSIBLY UPDATE YOUR FIRMWARE TO **BIT 10**
+- If you accept the risks and want a better Windows experience, you can instead update to **BIT 10** (listed as `Bit/SW REV.` version **A**).

 ### Flash TWRP recovery
 > If you already have TWRP or any other custom recovery installed, you can instead download `a52stwrp.img` and install it using the `Install image` function